South African Festival Economic Impact Calculator

 Total Organiser Spending on Event (from non-local sources) R

-Percent Organizer Revenue Spent Locally
+Percent Organiser Revenue Spent Locally %

 Total Organiser Amount Spent Locally R